Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

                             - do not rely only in extension
                             - decompress in a folder optionally
                             - inform if the package needed is not present and installs it
                             - grow it with the code already in decompress which handles already most common cases ;)
+- [ ] `data_features.sh`: fix sysmontask, which cannot be installed being user (run setup.py).
+You can clone it and install it in portable mode as user, but the explicit instllation has to be done with root.
 - [ ] `install.sh`: [Fix Nemo autostart](https://ubuntuforums.org/showthread.php?t=2400084)
 - [ ] `README.md`: Add badges `README.md` using codecov or another code analysis service.
 - [ ] `screenshots`: Screenshots need proper key bindings. --> probably the screenshots bashfunctions are not present in the same environment that